Top Three Popular Posts

 Besides, the potential of hemp and its byproducts for animal feed, there is the pet food industry that can benefit greatly from cannabis.
 Hemp Industry Daily reports that 'Nielsen projects that by 2025, hemp-CBD dog food and treats will increase by threefold among current users of non-CBD products and nearly that much among all dog owners.
 Dog vitamins and supplements with hemp-derived CBD are on track to more than double among dog owners and current users of traditional consumer packaged goods, non-CBD products.Cat food and treats infused with hemp-CBD are on track to increase more than sixfold among cat owners and consumers buying consumer packaged goods pet products, while cat owners and buyers of traditional cat products stand to triple their purchases of hemp-CBD vitamins and supplements formulated for cats.'

 Consider the state of the animal feed industry in most places today.
 The health concerns related to the introduction of processed animal remains in animal feed, and the resulting Bovine Spongiform Encephalopathy (BSE), or Mad Cow Disease, that shook the world in the recent past is something that I am sure many have not forgotten.
 Then we have the concerns with antibiotic resistance that affects animals as much as humans.
 One of the key sources of air pollution in India today is the burning of crop stubble after paddy cultivation to get the fields ready for the next cropping cycle.
 The growing of cannabis, and the use of the crop byproducts for animal feed would, in one instance, solve the problem of air pollution and the shortage of animal fodder.
+In today's world, animals face the same onslaught of harmful synthetic pharmaceutical medicine as humans.
+The gap between natural medicine and modern synthetic medicine is as evident among animals as it is among humans.
+Cannabis was as much food and medicine for animals as it was for humans.
+When the ruling and upper classes did not give the slightest consideration for India's vast labouring classes, its poor, and its indigenous communities when they decided to prohibit cannabis, then what chance did the other animals stand?
+The reality today is that avian and insect populations are facing massive collapse, while domesticated animals such as horses, chicken, sheep, cattle, etc. are fed unhealthy diets and get pumped with antibiotics, hormones and steroids for good measure.
+Animals in the wild are poached for their body parts in the name of aphrodisiacs when cannabis would more than adequately meet the needs.
+Every year animals are subjected to numerous tests for synthetic chemical products and medicine and killed in the process.
+Cannabis as medicine and for cosmetics and wellness would save these animals.

 The introduction of cannabis in animal feed and medication, and the reduction of chemical ingredients and pharmaceutical medication, will surely boost animal well being, and in the process human well being as well, besides reducing the amount of unhealthy compounds entering our food chain and environment.
 Cannabis as animal feed for the meat, diary, poultry and pet industry can go a long way in reducing the environmental footprint of these industries.
 Cannabis crops as supposed to be excellent food for bees with diverse varieties of bees feeding on the plant, helping them to sustain their fragile and threatened populations that have seem massive drops through man's actions on the environment.
 Considering that cannabis is an ideal crop in areas of less rainfall, and is known to grow in many diverse conditions, its introduction into the cropping cycle can boost not just crop production, but also the bee population and the pollination of plants, and consequently the strengthening of the food chain that all lives depend on.